baden03/electrostatic_repulsion/README.md

 - **Principle:** Treat each point as a charged particle that repels other points, leading to a more uniform distribution.
 - **Mechanism:** In each iteration, for every pair of points, a repulsive force is computed based on their distance (like charged particles repelling each other).
 Points are then moved based on the resultant forces from all other points.
 Convergence: The process is repeated until the resultant forces on the points are below a certain threshold or until a specific number of iterations are reached.

-### Hmmm
-"Golden Spiral Phyllotaxis," which is inspired by patterns found in nature, such as the arrangement of sunflower seeds.
-The idea is to use the golden ratio to distribute points evenly on a sphere.
-This method is often preferred over random distribution or other deterministic methods because it tends to provide an even distribution without visible clusters or gaps.

-The key property of the golden ratio is that it is "the most irrational number," meaning it provides the best resistance to forming simple fraction approximations.
-This property helps in avoiding clusters and gaps when distributing points on a sphere.

-This "Golden Spiral Phyllotaxis" or "Sunflower Seed Arrangement" is closely related to the "Fibonacci Lattice" or "Fibonacci Spiral" method for distributing points on a sphere.
-Both methods are inspired by patterns in nature and leverage the golden ratio to achieve even distribution.
-However, there are key differences in their construction:

 ### Comparison: Golden Spiral Phyllotaxis vs. Fibonacci Lattice